mattermost/docs/source/install/self-managed-changelog.md

 #### Calls
  - Added new keyboard shortcuts for Calls.

-#### Notify Admin v2
- - Added more context to the “Notify admin” feature to help Admins, such as who asked to upgrade, why they requested the upgrade, and how many people requested it.

 ### Improvements

 #### User Interface (UI)
  - Added a red destructive action color to the **Leave Channel** button in the channel header.
  - Downgraded Brazilian Portuguese and Romanian language support to Alpha.
+ - Pre-packaged Playbooks v1.32.4.

 #### Administration
  - A ``batchSize`` option has been added to the ``mattermost export`` CLI command to limit the number of items exported.
 By default, if it is not included, it exports all posts.
+ - Added more context to the “Notify admin” feature to help Admins, such as who asked to upgrade, why they requested the upgrade, and how many people requested it.

 ### Bug Fixes
  - Fixed an issue with a nil point exception error during imports.